equinor/videx-3d/README.md

 npm i videx-3d
 ```

-You also need to install the peer-dependicies:
+You also need to install the peer-dependencies:
 ```
 // react
 npm i react@18 react-dom@18